-How to Exercise Transverse Abdominal Muscles
+How to Exercise the Transverse Abdominal Muscle

 Do you find yourself constantly looking for a magical way to lose abdominal fat?
 Maybe you're sick of your friends teasing you about the "beer" gut, or you just gave birth and find yourself left with some extra "baby" weight around the waist.
 Suddenly finding yourself without the trim fit body that you once had can really bring on the blues.
-Before you know it, you are at your laptop searching for "how to lose abdominal fat" or "best stomach exercises."
+Before you know it, you are on your laptop searching for "how to lose abdominal fat" or "best stomach exercises."
 After all, you want a flat stomach fast so that you can be confident again!

 There is much information to be found on how to lose abdominal fat, flatten your stomach, or get six pack abs.
 Obtaining the stomach or abs of your dreams is not far out of reach.
 With the right program, it can be done no matter how much abdominal fat you may need to shed.
-There are all kinds of abdominal or core exercises to choose from.
-Certain ones will target particular or a combination of abdominal muscles:
+There are all kinds of abdominal exercises to choose from.
+Certain ones will target particular or a combination of abdominal or core muscles:

 - Rectus abdominis.
 This muscle is the most popular.
-Running along the front wall of your abdomen, it is known as your "six pack abs."
+Running along the front wall of your abdomen, it is known as your "six-pack abs."
 They are used primarily for flexion, bending, and stability.

 - External obliques.
 This muscle is located along the sides and front of your abdomen.
 They are used mostly for flexion and rotation.